hullchar/Python-Worksheets/README.md

 # Analyst Builder Program Examples and Worksheets

-Welcome to my GitHub repository showcasing examples and worksheets from the Analyst Builder Program by Alex Freberg (Alex the Analyst).
-This repository is a collection of Python code and Jupyter notebooks that I've created as part of the program.
+Welcome to my GitHub repository showcasing examples and worksheets from the Analyst Builder Program by Alex Freberg (Alex the Analyst) and Google Data Analytics through Coursera.
+This repository is a collection of Python code and Jupyter notebooks that I've created as part of the programs.
 Whether you're a fellow program participant or someone interested in data analysis, you'll find valuable content here.

 ## Table of Contents